Confidentiality Notice

 Financials & Reporting

 Three years of clean, audited financials.
-Robust forecasting model in place.
+Robust forecasting model.

 Sales & Marketing

 Proven, scalable sales process for Service Division.
-Construction remains 95% relationship-based.
+Construction 95% relationship-based.

 Commercial & Operations

-Service Division is a major strength.
-Shadow inventory and margin compression are key weaknesses.
+Service Division is strength.
+Shadow inventory and margin compression are weaknesses.

 Product & IP

 Strong brand.
-Lack of formal IP and lag in BIM/VDC represent competitive gaps.
+Lack of formal IP and BIM/VDC lag are competitive gaps.

 Management & Team